Rescue is our favorite breed

 What is your application process?

 As stated above, an application to adopt is not a guarantee for an adoption.
 We do check ALL of the information provided on the form.
 If you do not hear from us, it may be for a variety of reasons.
 A potential adopter may have already inquired about the kitten(s) or cat(s) prior to your application or adoption requirements may have not been met.
 As stated below, we ensure that the adoption is a right fit not only for you, but for the cat.
 We do not call on the initial application but will email you.
+Also, a Petfinder inquiry is not an application for our organization.
+You must fill out one of our applications.
+The form must be filled out in its entirety and correctly.
+If you are a renter, a written approval from your management company must be received and on file prior to adoption.
+A text or phone call will not meet the requirements.
+If you have indicated that the cat(s) will be ESA’s (emotional support animals), you must provide a letter from a mental health professional stating adoption intentions.

 What veterinary care have the kittens and cats received?